rust-lang/rfcs/text/0000-generalized-type-ascription.md

 - Making the syntax of function parameters into `fn name(pat0, pat1, ..)`
   rather than `fn name(pat0: type0, pat1: type1, ..)`.

-These have since been remove from this particular RFC and will be proposed separately instead.
+These have since been removed from this particular RFC and will be proposed separately instead.